 Some -- in my opinion, most -- of Mr. Trump's nominees are underqualified and overconfident, which is never a good combination.
 Many of the things they might do, outlined in Agenda 47 or Project 2025, would negatively affect U. S. citizens and residents, and I'm opposed to those things.
 But they have not done them yet; they have not reached a position from which they would be able to do them yet, and there is no certainty that they will.

 There are probably awful times coming.
-We have never before elected a President who swore vengeance as a big part of his campaign (not that they were uniformly plaster saints).
+We have never before elected a President who swore vengeance as a big part of his campaign (not that any previous holders of that office were plaster saints).
 But it has not happened yet and diving too deep into they-mights and what-ifs will only get in the way.
 2025's House and Senate will be even more delicately balanced than 2024's, and those contentious, deliberative bodies can be counted on to do what they do best and were intended to do: contend and deliberate.
 In public.
 Loudly.

 Pop some popcorn.
 The first couple of months will be interesting.
 Yes, things could get pretty bad, but the roller-coaster is already clicking up the hill and there's no getting out until the end of the ride.
 Might as well take each climb and swoop down as they come.